saumyasucharita/SML_Interpreter/README.md

 # SML_Interpreter
-This project creates a full interpreter and parser for a SML like language
+This project creates a full interpreter and parser for a SML like language.